Transparent pricing

 When to pay more

 There are genuine reasons to spend £300 instead of £69.
 If your estate includes discretionary trusts for a vulnerable beneficiary, a family business with other shareholders, foreign property, or a second marriage with children from both sides — that's a solicitor conversation.
-Our Comprehensive tier at £149 handles most of these, but for the genuinely complex we'll refer you out.
-We'd rather lose the sale than sell you the wrong product.
+For genuinely complex estates like these, we'll refer you to a solicitor — we'd rather lose the sale than sell you the wrong product.

 What about ongoing costs?